TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 2/Jonah 2.6.md

 ---

-I went down to the bottoms of the mountains; The earth with its bars [closed] upon me for ever: Yet hast thou brought up my life from the pit, O Jehovah my God.
+I went down to the bottoms of the mountains.
+The earth barred me in forever: yet have you brought up my life from the pit, Yahweh my God.